reigndeity/Gourmet-Panda/README.md

 # Gourmet-Panda
-This was a true nightmare during my 2nd year 1st semester final project.
+This was a true nightmare during the making of this game.
 I accidentally deleted the entire project without any backup.
+Codes are incosistent as I had to use a software to recover bits and pieces from a built file.
+It altered everything I wrote.